nxp-imx-support/zephyr_samples/README.md

 [![Category badge](https://img.shields.io/badge/Category-RTOS-yellowgreen)](https://github.com/search?q=org%3Anxp-appcodehub+rtos+in%3Areadme&type=Repositories)
 [![Peripheral badge](https://img.shields.io/badge/Peripheral-DISPLAY-yellow)](https://github.com/search?q=org%3Anxp-appcodehub+display+in%3Areadme&type=Repositories)

 These are highly illustrative Zephyr RTOS demo projects tailored specifically to run on the i.MX93 MPU.
 Specifically, the Digital Cluster demo and the Barcode Scanner demo demonstrate the exceptional capabilities of Zephyr RTOS in a hands-on manner.
-The Digital Cluster demo showcases the real-time performance of Zephyr RTOS, emphasizing its ability to handle multiple tasks simultaneously with minimal latency.
-This is crucial for applications requiring precision timing and quick response.

-The Barcode Scanner demo, on the other hand, highlights the speed of Zephyr RTOS's boot process.
+These demo highlights the speed of Zephyr RTOS's boot process.
 Compared to RT-Linux, Zephyr RTOS boasts a significantly faster boot time, which is essential for scenarios where quick initialization is paramount.
+They also showcases the real-time performance of Zephyr RTOS, emphasizing its ability to handle multiple tasks simultaneously with minimal latency.
+This is crucial for applications requiring precision timing and quick response.

 Furthermore, the lightweight nature of Zephyr RTOS is also evident in these demo projects.
 Its efficient memory management and minimal resource consumption ensure that even resource-constrained devices can leverage its capabilities effectively.
 This is a significant advantage compared to RT-Linux, which tends to be heavier and more resource-intensive.